 - The pain follows an injury to the back or an accident

 - Nighttime back pain that doesn’t subside and interferes with sleep

 Watch Dr. Gravori Discuss Diagnosing Back Discomfort

 Causes of Back Discomfort

 There are many potential sources of back pain.
 It’s important to note that back pain is not a medical condition on its own.
-Rather, back pain is usually considered a symptom of a medical problem.
+Rather, it is usually considered a symptom of a medical problem.
 Some of these include:

 - Mechanical Problems – These relate to spine movement and condition.
 Mechanical problems are the most common causes of back pain.